Houston Whiplash/Herniated Disc Injury Attorney

 One of the most important things to consider is whether or not your injury was the result of someone else’s negligent behavior.
 In cases such as car accidents, if the collision was no fault of your own, you may be able to sue the other driver in order to cover the costs of necessary ongoing medical treatment, physical therapy, or lost earning capacity from a diminished ability to work.

 If you are thinking about filing a claim against a negligent party, timeliness is critical.
 Once you discover your injury or the effects manifest (the “date of discovery”), the clock starts ticking down on the statute of limitations for how long you have to pursue legal action against the other party.
-Contact a reliable attorney in Houston, TX to get started on your case as soon as you are able.
+Contact a reliable attorney at the Nielsen Law Firm to get started on your case as soon as you are able.

 The Nielsen Law Firm has been helping clients in the Houston, TX area for over 30 years with all types of personal injury lawsuits.
 Get in touch with our team today if you have any questions or want to get started on a free case evaluation.